Package 'markovDP'

 an MDP problem specification.

-a vector with value function representing the state utilities (expected sum of discounted rewards from that point on).
+a vector representing the value function.
 A single 0 can be used as a shorthand for a value function with all 0s.

 Details

-The Bellman updates a value function given the model defining TT, γ\gamma and RR by applying the Bellman equation as an update rule for each state:
+The Bellman update updates a value function given the model by applying the Bellman equation as an update rule for each state:

 Value